eatingurtoes/g1lbertCFW/README.md

 # g1lbertCFW
 # This project is presented by the san antonio detective unit (selfisht, PrimePlatypus, LukeZGD, and frog)!

-The first untethered jailbreak for all of iOS 5.
+The first untethered jailbreak for all versions of iOS 5.

 THIS IS A DEVELOPER BETA!!!
 THIS IS A DEVELOPER BETA!!!
 THIS DOES NOT PRESERVE YOUR BASEBAND!!!